bradenaw/backpressure/README.md

 Naturally, the proper response is **queueing**: hold onto the requests we do not currently have the capacity to serve, because we'll probably be able to serve them very soon.
-Queues work extremely well for the purpose of absorbing _short-term load spikes_.
+Queues work extremely well for this purpose: **absorbing short-term load spikes**.

 Queues, however, can become extremely painful in slightly more sustained overload.
 Again imagine a properly-provisioned server that is serving very near its capacity.
-When this server inevitably receives a load spike, it results in a very large queue.
+When this server inevitably receives a large load spike, it results in a very large queue.
 Even once the load spike goes away, because the server is normally serving at very near its capacity, the queue shrinks _very slowly_.
 If the queue is very large, then the requests at the front of the queue have been waiting there for some time, and may even time out before they can be served.
 This creates a _sustaining effect_ for
 overload: now every request arriving at this server needs to wait its turn in a large backlog of requests, increasing latency, and many of the requests are unsuccessful because they take so long to actually be processed.
 This situation is called **buffer bloat**, because "buffering" and "queueing"